Hueok/study_security/sql/sql_injection/README.md

 {"uid": "admin", "upw": {"$regex":"^apple$"}}
 ```
 this is the repeat of substitution.
-> $regex : select document which corresponds with regular expression
+> $regex : select document which corresponds with regular expression (more about regex : https://wooncloud.com/113#%EC%--%B-%EC%BB%A-%---Anchors-)
 <br>

 ## SQL Features